Pineapple upside down cake is a classic dessert that is so soft and moist, filled with the perfect amount of pineapple flavor!

 Pineapple Upside Down Cake Recipe

-- Stir in 1 cup brown sugar and bring to a boil, stirring frequently.
-Continue boiling for 1 minute.
-Pour into a greased 9×13″ pan.
+- Stir 1 cup brown sugar into butter in the pot and bring to a boil, stirring frequently.
+Continue boiling for 1 minute, then pour into the prepared pan.

-- In another medium bowl, beat softened butter, sugar and ½ cup brown sugar until well combined.
+- In another medium bowl, beat softened ½ cup butter, granulated sugar and remaining ½ cup brown sugar with a hand mixer until well combined.
 Add eggs and blend well.

-- Add flour mixture to the wet mixture.
-Beat until well combined.
+- Add flour mixture to wet mixture and beat until well combined.

-- While still mixing, add milk and ½ cup of the reserved pineapple juice and almond extract.
+- While still mixing, add milk, ½ cup reserved pineapple juice and almond extract.

 - Carefully spread batter over pineapple slices.